fatmakahveci/fatmakahveci.com-sources/content/frontend-note/react.md

 - `Hooks` let you use state and other React features without writing a class.
 They don't work inside classes.
 - They let you hook into React state and lifecycle features from function components.
 - Hooks are JS functions imposing two additional rules:

-  1. Only call Hooks at the top level.
-Don't call Hooks inside loops, conditions, or nested functions.
+  - Only call hooks at the top level.
+Don't call hooks inside loops, conditions, or nested functions.

-  2. Only call Hooks from React function components.
-Don't call Hooks from regular JavaScript functions.
+  - Only call hooks from React function components.
+Don't call hooks from regular `JS` functions.

 ### 1. `useState` hook